bertilmuth/requirementsascode/README.md

 In use case theory, use cases look at the system from a black box perspective.
 This enables postponing implementation decisions.
 In requirements as code, use case models live at the boundary of your domain code, orchestrating the calls to it and keeping the technical and user interface details out of it.

-You will be able to test your business requirements without going through the UI or framework code.
-Combined with an architectural style like a hexagonal architecture, this library will make it easy for you to change your technical infrastructure later in development.
+This enables you to test your use cases without going through the UI or framework code.
+And tt will be easier for you to change your technical infrastructure later in development.

-For a concrete application example, look [here](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).

 For the long term maintenance of your application, you can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code.